Todd A. Zuckerbrod

 Mr. Zuckerbrod began his legal career as an Enforcement Attorney with the New York Stock Exchange (NYSE) and subsequently joined the Law Department of Merrill Lynch where he worked for 13 years, including two years in London covering Europe and the Middle East.
 While at Merrill Lynch, Mr. Zuckerbrod handled arbitrations, regulatory issues, internal investigations and international cases.
 He also worked on the regulatory, criminal and civil matters in the U.S., U.K. and Japan, arising from an alleged manipulation of the copper market and an undisclosed loss of over $2.6 billion by a trader working for a copper merchant.
 Up through that time, it was the largest financial fraud in history.

-“Todd Zuckerbrod has worked in the securities industry for close to 30 years and has handled well over 100 securities arbitrations. ”
+“Todd Zuckerbrod has worked in the securities industry for over 33 years and has handled well over 125 securities arbitrations. ”

 Mr. Zuckerbrod also represented Merrill Lynch Trust Company and has for decades dealt with complex trust and estate issues and has a vast understanding of fiduciary duty.

 In 2002, Mr. Zuckerbrod joined the law firm of Greenberg Traurig, P.A. where he primarily defended such clients as Morgan Stanley and Smith Barney in securities arbitration.
 Mr. Zuckerbrod’s tenure at Greenberg Traurig also included jointly representing a plaintiff in a contract dispute in state court in Florida, resulting in a jury verdict of $5 million.